 1) Most designers and builders understand wood contributes to lower carbon buildings, but how has wood use impacted the state of our forests?

-Edie Sonne Hall: The amount of forest area in the has remained constant since about 1900, and U.S. forests have been net carbon sequesterers since the 1950s.
+Edie Sonne Hall: The amount of forest area in the United States has remained constant since about 1900, and U.S. forests have been net carbon sequesterers since the 1950s.
 During the same period, timber harvests have remained stable or in some cases, increased.1 While 67 percent of forest land is legally available for harvest, tree removal occurs on less than 2 percent of forest land per year.
 Contrast that with the nearly 3 percent disturbed by natural events like insects, disease and fire.
 If we balance harvesting with replanting efforts, we can provide a sustainable source of carbon-sequestering wood products from sustainable forests.2

 2) Will increased wood product demand cause deforestation?

 ESH: I know it’s counter-intuitive, but forest product demand can actually lead to more forests.
 In fact, in the U.S. and Canada there is “extremely low risk of deforestation.3” Demand provides revenue and policy incentives to invest in forest planting and management.
 Data shows that global regions with the highest levels of industrial timber harvest and forest product output are also regions with the lowest rates of deforestation.4 And we can see from empirical data that higher demand leads to more supply (growth).